junxit/us-congress-bills-110/bill.md

   >     - **(C)** reporting to the Commandant on the progress made in improving acquisition management capability.

 - **(b)** *Clerical amendment* The table of sections at the beginning of such chapter is amended by adding at the end the following:
+- **(c)** *Special rate supplements*
+  - **(1)** *Requirement to establish* Not later than 1 year after the date of enactment of this Act and in accordance with part 9701.333 of title 5, Code of Federal Regulations, the Commandant of the Coast Guard shall establish special rate supplements that provide higher pay levels for employees necessary to carry out the amendment made by this section.
+  - **(2)** *Subject to appropriations* The requirement under paragraph (1) is subject to the availability of appropriations.

 ## § 4.
 Testing and certification